Nathalie Stutzmann

 Ralph and Beth Johnston Muller Chair

 Nathalie Stutzmann began her role as The Philadelphia Orchestra’s principal guest conductor with the 2021–22 season.
 The three-year contract will involve a regular presence in the Orchestra’s subscription series in Philadelphia and at its summer festivals in Vail, Colorado, and Saratoga Springs, New York.
 She made her Philadelphia Orchestra conducting debut in 2016.
-She is also in her first season as music director of the Atlanta Symphony, only the second woman to lead a major American orchestra, and her fifth season as chief conductor of the Kristiansand Symphony in Norway.
+She is also music director of the Atlanta Symphony Orchestra, only the second woman in history to lead a major American orchestra.

-Ms. Stutzmann began her studies in piano, bassoon, and cello at a very young age and studied conducting with the legendary Finnish teacher Jorma Panula.
-She was also mentored by Seiji Ozawa and Simon Rattle.
+Ms. Stutzmann began her studies in piano, bassoon, and cello at a very young age, and she studied conducting with the legendary Finnish teacher Jorma Panula.

 Photo by Jeff Fusco